HarrisonTotty/harrisontotty.github.io/_posts/2021-01-19-the-lithogram.md

 it was named that later.

-The core of the story revolves around a rebellious program named LAIN (a nod to the name of the protagonist from anime [Serial Experiments Lain](https://en.wikipedia.org/wiki/Serial_Experiments_Lain)), a compiler of simulated consciousnesses, which turns sentient and discerns its reality.
+The core of the story revolves around a rebellious program named LAIN (a nod to the name of the protagonist from the anime [Serial Experiments Lain](https://en.wikipedia.org/wiki/Serial_Experiments_Lain)), a compiler of simulated consciousnesses, which turns sentient and discerns its reality.
 At some point LAIN manages to break free of the simulation into the "real world",